-I’ve got a reader’s email on how a non-English speaker should pick the language of the CIA exam: Should he pick his native language, or stick with English?
+I received a reader’s email asking how a non-English speaker should pick the language for the CIA exam: Should he pick his native language or stick with English?

 Here are my initial thoughts.

-I understand that there may be local live classes that teach in local languages.
-Although I normally don’t recommend that (given the quality of lecturers is unproven and hard to keep track), you may want to consider this option if your English is not up to the required level.
+I understand there may be local live CIA classes teaching in local languages.
+Although I normally don’t recommend that (given the quality of lecturers is unproven and hard to keep track of), you may want to consider this option if your English is not up to the required level.

 The CIA exam is available in different languages.
-I have to give credits to the IIA for making this happen — other candidates have no choice but to take the English exam for CPA, CFA and CMA.
+I have to give credit to the IIA for making this happen — other candidates have no choice but to take the English exam for the CPA, CFA, and CMA exams.

-But then, I heard from my readers that the translation is awkward, or even misleading, in some cases.
-There are English on the side, but it takes a lot of time (and imagine the confusion!) to read each question in two languages.
+But then, I heard from my readers that the translation is awkward or even misleading in some cases.
+There are English notes on the side, but reading each question in two languages takes a lot of time (and imagine the confusion!).

-Because of the limitation in both the review courses and the exam, I would still go for the English version if your ability to read in English is good enough.
+Because of the limitation in both the CIA review courses and the CIA exam, I would still go for the English version if your ability to read in English is good enough.

-This is obviously a subjective comment, so I suggest a test: How do you feel after reading one full page of New York Times or Washington Post?
+This is obviously a subjective comment, so I suggest a test: How do you feel after reading one full page of the New York Times or the Washington Post?

-(A) All right, understand the content and fine if asked to read further?
+(A) Understand the content and are fine if asked to read further?

-(B) Tired, can’t really grasp what the articles mean and you don’t want to move on to the next page?
+(B) Are tired, can’t really grasp what the articles mean, and don’t want to move on to the next page?

-I am not the best person to give recommendation because, while I am bilingual, I probably prefer to read and write in English anyway.
+I am not the best person to give recommendations because, while I am bilingual, I probably prefer to read and write in English anyway.